Roy Ricaldi

 Research profile

-Roy Ricaldi's research examines the evolution of cybercriminal ecosystems, focusing on the shift from traditional forum-based communities to decentralized platforms like Telegram.
-By analyzing the structure, behaviors, and motivations within these spaces, he identifies where credible cyber threats emerge and how they are distributed.
-Employing a multidisciplinary approach, he combines quantitative monitoring tools and qualitative methods to study these environments.
-This work, conducted at Eindhoven University of Technology in collaboration with NSCR, aims to enhance threat intelligence and improve cybersecurity defenses against evolving cybercrime threats.
+Roy Ricaldi's work aims to advance cybersecurity through threat analysis research.
+His thesis focuses on the evolution of, and shifts within, the cybercriminal ecosystem.
+Cybercrime is an organized, complex, and sophisticated business with structured personnel, run by professionals.
+Roy studies the capabilities, organization, progression, and preferences of offenders in multiple illicit ecosystems.
+By analyzing the structure, behaviors, and motivations within these spaces, he identifies where credible cyberthreats emerge and how they are distributed.
+Employing a multidisciplinary approach, he combines artificial intelligence, quantitative monitoring tools, and qualitative methods to study these environments.
+This work, conducted at Eindhoven University of Technology in collaboration with the Cambridge Cybercrime Centre and the NSCR, aims to enhance threat intelligence and improve cybersecurity defenses against emerging threats.

 Academic background